Webhooks in Schoox

 • A user completed a course (course.user.completed)

-• Curriculum created (curriculum.created)
+• Learning path created (curriculum.created)

-• Curriculum updated (curriculum.updated)
+• Learning path updated (curriculum.updated)

-• Curriculum visibility updated (curriculum.updated.visibility)
+• Learning path visibility updated (curriculum.updated.visibility)

-• Curriculum status updated (curriculum.updated.status)
+• Learning path status updated (curriculum.updated.status)

-• Curriculum deleted (curriculum.deleted)
+• Learning path deleted (curriculum.deleted)

-• Curriculum assigned to a user (curriculum.user.assigned)
+• Learning path assigned to a user (curriculum.user.assigned)

-• A user completed a curriculum (curriculum.user.completed)
+• A user completed a Learning path (curriculum.user.completed)

 Event: